 Mayville in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in this topic list: Women.
-A significant historical year for this entry is 1919.
+This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
+A significant historical year for this entry is 1810.

 Location.
-42° 15.279′ N, 79° 30.301′ W. Marker is in Mayville, New York, in Chautauqua County.
-Marker can be reached from North Erie Street (New York State Route 394) near East Chautauqua Street (New York State Route 430).
-Located in front of Mayville Town Hall.
+42° 15.277′ N, 79° 30.312′ W. Marker is in Mayville, New York, in Chautauqua County.
+Marker is at the intersection of North Erie Street (New York State Route 394) and East Chautauqua Street (New York State Route 430), on the right when traveling north on North Erie Street.
+Located on the grounds of Mayville Town Hall.
 Touch for map.
 Marker is in this post office area: Mayville NY 14757, United States of America.
 Touch for directions.